Oracle Java Audit: What CIOs and CFOs Must Know Now

 - Employee Desktops & Laptops: Many users have the Java runtime (JRE) installed on their machines for various business tools or legacy applications.
 That internal reporting tool or an ancient CRM plugin might require Java.
 Even if users aren’t actively using it, an installed Oracle JRE is technically a licensable deployment.

 - Servers and Back-End Systems: Java powers countless enterprise applications on servers – from WebLogic and Tomcat application servers to custom-developed apps.
 Batch jobs, middleware, and integration platforms often rely on the Oracle JDK.
-These server instances are absolutely within audit scope and typically where the biggest license gaps occur.
+These server instances are absolutely within audit scope and are typically where the biggest license gaps occur.

 In short, Java is likely running in more places than you think.
 Many CIOs discover during an internal review that they had Oracle Java lurking in “out of sight” areas – a test server here, an old app there.
 Oracle banks on this; the more sprawling the environment, the greater the chance something was missed.